Learn how you can easily make your own, toxin-free, all natural candles with either soy wax or bees wax and optional essential oils.

 SOY WAX OR BEES WAX – soy wax is pretty much odorless whereas beeswax has a honey smell to it.
 I prefer the former for when I want to make scented candles but I love the smell of honey of the bees wax candles.
 Therefore, I like to make both.

 ESSENTIAL OILS – these are optional.
 Again, I love the pure smell of beeswax candles.
 But sometimes, I like to add lavender essential oil or a seasonal blend to my candles.
-After much research, I highly recommend essential oils from Plant Therapy.
+After much research, I highly recommend essential oils from Therapy.
 You can get them from the company directly or on amazon.

 WICKS – I choose cotton wicks.
 They can be found wherever you find candle-making supplies or online.